Saibot393/LocknKey/README.md

 - Required Lockpicking successes: to set how many successes are necessary to pick this lock (crits count as 2)
 - Custom Popups: to set custom Popup messages for certain player actions
 - Lock Sound [Token only]:to set the sound set used for interactions with this lock
+- Lockpicking attempts left: to limit the amount of lock pick attempts for this lock
+- Can be circumvented: to set wether this lock can be circumvented by certain effects (e.g. the spell "Knock")
 #### Tokens/Items:
 - Lockpick formula: an additional formula added to lockpicking rolls (for items only the best formula in the inventory is used)
 - Override Lockpick formula: to override the standard formula for this token/the owner